 Conservation Has Become Our Lifestyle

-Year to date through April, DSRSD customers used 22.4 percent less potable water than in the same period in 2013.
-In April 2017 alone, DSRSD customers used 31.6 percent less water than in April 2013.
-Residential water use averaged 53.4 gallons per capita per day (GPCD), down from 71.1 GPCD in March 2013.
+Year to date through August, DSRSD customers used 20.3 percent less potable water than in the same period in 2013.
+Residential water use averaged 83.3 gallons per capita per day (GPCD) in August, down from 107.1 GPCD in August 2013.
 Thank you for your lasting commitment to wise water use!

 Normal Water Supply Conditions--and Water Rates--Are Back